n4j/jeeves/README.md

 - A job history is maintained for a given period of time for all submitted jobs

-### jeeves is still in development phase and all contributions are welcome
+### jeeves is still in development phase and all contributions are welcome.